Velir/dbt-ga4/README.md

         value_type: "string_value"
 ```

+The `derived_user_properties` set in `dbt_project.yml` should either be updated to reflect the derived user properties for your project
+or they should be removed if you don't wish to set any derived user properties.

 ### Derived Session Properties

 Derived session properties are similar to derived user properties, but on a per-session basis, for properties that change slowly over time.
 This provides additional flexibility in allowing users to turn any event parameter into a session property.